-Consider the case of psychopath orthodontist.
+Consider the case of psychopath oral surgeon.
 He puts a woman under, fixes her teeth, undresses her, molests her and puts her clothes back on.
 He then wakes her up.
 The woman wakes up none the wiser.
 He didn’t physically injure her.
 He received sexual gratification.

 Now if we assume the following about our moral view: